 • Loft hatches – the use of draught-proofing strips can help to prevent hot air escaping

 It is also important to consider smaller holes of air such as keyholes and letterboxes.

-3. Utilizing the most appropriate technology
+3. Utilising the most appropriate technology

-Utilization of technology as an energy management tool can be by way of choosing more energy efficient gadgets and by way of running technological gadgets in an energy efficient manner.
+Utilisation of technology as an energy management tool can be by way of choosing more energy efficient gadgets and by way of running technological gadgets in an energy efficient manner.